wp-plugins/recent-posts-with-excerpts/readme.txt

 == Description ==

 A widget that lists your most recent posts with excerpts, optionally limited to a category.
 The number of posts and excerpts is configurable; for example, you could show the titles of five posts but include the excerpt for only the two most recent.
-Supports <a href="http://robsnotebook.com/the-excerpt-reloaded/">The Excerpt Reloaded</a> and <a href="http://sparepencil.com/code/advanced-excerpt/">Advanced Excerpt</a>.
+Supports <a href="http://robsnotebook.com/the-excerpt-reloaded/">The Excerpt Reloaded</a> and <a href="http://sparepencil.com/code/advanced-excerpt/">Advanced Excerpt</a> for excerpts with HTML formatting.

 == Installation ==